Salt Lake West Side Stories: Post Thirty-Three

 Change is a constant in the Pioneer Park neighborhood.
 In the last generation the west side has become less diverse than it once was.
 However, the city’s redevelopment agency has helped attract new businesses to the area, including new commercial and residential complexes, restaurants, design firms, and several corporate offices.
 Over the last twenty years, several profit and not-for-profit corporations have purchased and renovated some of the west side’s most unique historic buildings.
 Salt Lake City has also seen increased demand for housing, resulting in the rise of new apartment buildings that dot the urban landscape.

 New business and changing societal norms have contributed to the transformation of the Pioneer Park neighborhood.
-The country’s so called third and fourth technological revolutions, occurring between 1970 to 2010, pushed out or transformed heavy industry, railroad service, manufacturing and warehouses.
+The country’s so-called third and fourth technological revolutions, occurring between 1970 to 2010, pushed out or transformed heavy industry, railroad service, manufacturing and warehouses.
 The closing or the relocation of these businesses resulted in a decline in what is usually referred to as “blue-collar” jobs.
 Large urban renewal projects like the Salt Palace, the Triad, the Vivint Arena and the Gateway Mall cleared many of the city blocks that once housed the city’s immigrant populations.
-The west side’s homeless population which has long since existed in the neighborhood, has grown considerably.
+The west side’s homeless population, which has long since existed in the neighborhood, has grown considerably.
 In the recent past, many businesses and residential developments chose to delay their projects because of the once expanding population.

 While some saw the neighborhood as a place to grow their business, city leaders imagined the area also as a place for bringing people together.
 In 1992, the Salt Lake City Downtown Alliance started a weekly Farmers’ Market that continues to attract thousands of visitors each year to Pioneer Park.
 From 2001 to 2002, the Gateway Mall and accompanying apartments replaced most of the Union Pacific’s rail yards.
 During the 2002 Salt Lake Winter Olympics, the Gateway became the site of the awards ceremonies.
 All of these activities once drew and continue to bring people into Salt Lake’s west side.

 The west side remains a transportation center.
 The Utah Transit Authority’s (UTA) Intermodal Hub was built one block south of the Gateway, and one block west of the Rio Grande Railroad Depot.
 Pulling further away from downtown, and ignoring two grand railway stations, the new open intermodal hub was completed just in time for the 2002 Winter Olympic crowds.
-UTA joined Greyhound Bus and the UP’s California Zephyr service with its new interurban Frontrunner and its light rail system Trax.
+UTA joined Greyhound Bus and UP’s California Zephyr service with its new interurban Frontrunner and its light rail system, Trax.
 UTA’s physical footprint is nothing like the pre-1950s railroad network; however its Frontrunner line follows the same general right-of-way through the city marked-out in the 1870s and 1880s.

 The Union Pacific Depot on South Temple was initially repurposed as exhibition space and offices for the Utah Arts Council, now known as the State Division of Arts & Museums.
 In 2001, the Gateway development enveloped the depot and was turned over for private development.
-The Gateway houses, at least initially, scores of retail stores, a movie theater, apartments, offices, a children’s museum and a planetarium, making it one of city’s largest commercial and public attractions.
+The Gateway hosts, at least initially, scores of retail stores, a movie theater, apartments, offices, a children’s museum and a planetarium, making it one of city’s largest commercial and public attractions.

 The west side is also a popular place for artists.
 Artspace, a non-profit corporation, offers artists affordable apartments and studios.
 Examples include the 1980 renovated Eccles Browning Warehouses located on Pierpont Avenue, the Artspace Rubber Company, formerly the California Tire & Rubber Company Warehouse, located at 353 West and 200 South, and the Western Macaroni Manufacturing Building found at 244 South and 500 West.
 Since its establishment, Artspace has found ways to preserve and adapt west side built environments for spaces useful for Salt Lake’s growing population of creators.

-The country’s so called third and fourth technological revolutions, occuring between 1970 to 2010, pushed out or transformed railroad services, tracks, heavy industry, manufacturing and warehouses.
+The country’s so-called third and fourth technological revolutions, occuring between 1970 to 2010, pushed out or transformed railroad services, tracks, heavy industry, manufacturing and warehouses.

 The post-industrial west side has been for decades an attractive location for retrofitting industrial architecture.
 Several factors contribute to this, including relatively inexpensive real estate, followed by the neighborhood’s proximity to downtown.
 Some noteworthy renovations include the Twirl Town Toys Building, The Dakota Lofts and Broadway Lofts, which were previously warehouses or factories.
 These renovations demonstrate economic adaptation while maintaining the historical appearances.